fmilthaler/Thesis-LaTeX-Template/README.md

 at any University with minor adjustments to the layout to conform with your University's layout regulations.

-Knowledge of how to use LaTeX (and ideally Makefiles) is a prerequisite.
+Knowledge of how to use LaTeX is a prerequisite, while knowledge of Makefiles is optional.

 -------------------------------------------------------------------------